Crispy Eggplant Fries

 Fried Eggplant

-- 2 whole eggs large, lightly beaten
+- 2 whole large eggs lightly beaten

-- 2 cups panko crumbs
+- 2 cups panko crumbs or bread crumbs

 - 2 tablespoons Italian seasonings , dried